 Tulum was the perfect mix of chilling on those turquoise Caribbean beaches, eating incredible food, exploring Mayan ruins and speaking the Spanish that normally lives somewhere in the deep recesses of my brain and only comes out on special occasions.
 My husband and I thought about purposely missing our flight so we could eat more shrimp.

 Having spent a little time in Nayarit and Central Mexico over the years, I really adore this country (maybe a little more than my own at the present moment).
-There's so much more of Mexico to explore and DF is next on my wish list, but I would love to return to the Yucatan (often).
+There's so much more of Mexico I have yet to explore.
+D.F. is next on my wish list, but I would love to return to the Yucatan (often).

 What to Know Before You Go

 - Tulum is a 1.5-hour drive from the Cancun airport (direct flights are easy to find from most major cities in the U.S.).
 You can either rent a car or take a shuttle or bus, both of which travel all over Quintana Roo.
 We took a shuttle there (it wound up being just us in the van) and an ADO bus on the way back (like a Greyhound).

 - Rent a bike.
 A bike is great to get around in Tulum since it's relatively flat.
 There's a nice bike path/greenway that goes from the beach road into town (I think it's about 5 kilometers), and it's easy to bike to the ruins too.